Community of Saint Martin: History

 Between 1965 and 1976, Guérin was active in Paris.
 He was chaplain of the Basilica of Sacré Cœur in Montmartre, and he had an important apostolate with the youth as many had chosen him as their spiritual director.
 While many of these youths chose to enter a religious order, often in the Benedictine and Carmelite traditions, some felt that their call was to become secular priests in the same way that Guérin was.
 This meant living their priesthood in community with others and pursuing his liturgical spirit rooted in the Latin and Gregorian tradition of the Roman rite, and in the liturgical movement as it found its clear expression in the Second Vatican Council.

 As Cardinal Siri sought to help the French Church to promote the renewal of priestly training, he received Fr.
-Guérin and his first seminarians in his diocese in 1976.
+Guérin and his first seminarians in his archdiocese in 1976.
 Thus the Community of Saint Martin was founded in Italy to give priests to the Catholic Church in France.
 Guérin and his students established themselves in the Capuchin convent of Genoa-Voltri.
 The seminarians followed the academic part of their training in the Genoa seminary, while Guérin took charge of their human and spiritual formation.

-In 1983 the Community got its first pastoral mission in the Diocese of Fréjus-Toulon in south-eastern France.
+By 1979, the first ordinations to priesthood took place.In 1983 the Community got its first pastoral mission in the diocese of Fréjus-Toulon in south-eastern France.
 In the following years, other French bishops entrusted parishes to the Community.

-In 1993 there was an opportunity for the Mother House to move from Italy and to establish the Community's House of Training in France in the village of Candé-sur-Beuvron, near Blois in the Loire Valley (about 200 km / 125 miles south of Paris).
+In 1993 there was an opportunity for the Mother House to move from Italy and to establish the Community's seminary in France in the village of Candé-sur-Beuvron, near Blois in the Loire Valley.
 After twenty years there, the Community moved to Évron in north-western France to accommodate the sharp increase in vocations.

+Since 2010, abbé Paul Préaux is the general moderator of the community, reelected in 2016 an again in 2022.

 In September 2014, the Community moved its Mother House and House of Training to the former Évron Abbey in the department of Mayenne.
 There the intellectual formation of the seminarians is given by their School of Theology, affiliated since 2007 with the Pontifical Lateran University.
 The human and spiritual formation is given by a team of six full-time priests while the pastoral formation takes place during the vacations and during the intermediate year between the cycle of philosophy and theology when each seminarian spends one year living in a parish of the Community.
 Their training consists of eight years in all to become a priest, but some choose to become unmarried permanent deacons.